Kulindadromeus: Description

 There are also three types of scales.
 Overlapping hexagonal scales, up to 3.5 millimetres in diameter, are present on the lower shins.
 Small round non-overlapping scales, less than one millimetre in cross-section, cover the hands, ankles and feet.
 The top of the tail is covered by five longitudinal rows of arched rectangular scales, measuring up to one by two centimetres.
 With these scales the trailing edge of each scale slightly overlaps the front edge of the scale behind it.
 In the middle, to the contrary, a small spur projects forward, covering the trailing edge of the preceding scale.
 This way an imbricated row is formed.
 The scale surface is smooth and the thickness is limited, less than 0.1 millimetres.
 The authors considered it unlikely these structures were ossified scutes or osteoderms.
 Towards the rear of the tail, the scales become smaller and more rounded; they then no longer overlap each other.

 The specimens assigned to Daurosaurus and Kulindapteryx also include preserved integument on the humerus: "oval platy scales" and bristles.
 The latter reportedly has longer bristles.

 Classification

 According to a cladistic analysis performed by the describing authors, Kulindadromeus is a basal member of the Neornithischia, placed just above Hexinlusaurus in the evolutionary tree.
 It is the sister species of the Cerapoda.

 Implications

 Godefroit et al. concluded that the filaments earlier reported in Ornithischia, with Psittacosaurus and Tianyulong, could be homologous to the "protofeathers" found in non-avian theropods.
 With known feather-like structures in pterosaurs, there is evidence for it being basal to Ornithodira.
 An attempt to reconstruct the likely ancestral state of dinosaurs found it to be likely that both Ornithodira and Dinosauria were ancestrally scaly, however, this result was only obtained when assuming that early pterosaurs were scaly.

-In culture

-Kulindadromeus is featured on the flag and coat of arms of Russia's Chernyshevsky District, where it was discovered.
+A comment on Godefroit et al. argues that the filamentous structures described at Kulindadromeus do not resemble protofeathers, rather they suggest it to be degraded collagen fibers.
+Pascal Godefroit and colleagues reply, "If, according to Lingham-Soliar's hypothesis, those filaments represent collagen fibers or fiber bundles, it is surprising that they are not preserved in the numerous (more than 20) partial or whole tails of Kulindadromeus, given that the tail should have contained particularly high amounts of collagen for structural support.
+Moreover, Lingham-Soliar fails to explain how scales should be selectively degraded and/or dislocated around the humerus and femur but never around the distal tibia and tail."
+Further, they state that the described morphology of the integument are not consistent with degraded collagen fibers, as the filaments are widely spaced.